TheOGChips/tsudoku/README.md

 >`> wsl.exe '~/.local/tsudoku'`

+This can also be found in `tsudoku.bat`, which is also provided for Windows/WSL users.
+Double-clicking on this batch file should open up a Windows Terminal and automatically start tsudoku.
+Note that quitting tsudoku will also automatically close the instance/tab in Windows Terminal.

 **Note for PowerShell users**: It's recommended to add the following function to your PowerShell profile.
 This file can be found by running `> $env:USERPROFILE` at a PowerShell prompt.
 This will allow you to run tsudoku directly from PowerShell in one step.
 Note that you will have to start a new instance of PowerShell after adding this to your PowerShell profile.

 >`function { wsl.exe '~/.local/tsudoku' }`